PROJECT · TOK0 / FIELD COMPRESSION UNIT

 2. ~/.config/tok0/filters/*.toml — user-global.

-3. Built-in (apps/cli/src/rules/*.toml) — embedded in the binary at build time.
+3. apps/cli/src/rules/*.toml — built-in, embedded at build time.

-The first match wins.
+First match wins.
 Project-local rules let you compress an in-house tool without forking tok0.

 Warning